aliallam123/MinuteMate/README.md

 # Minute Mate

 ## Project Overview
 Minute Mate is an AI-powered tool designed to automatically generate meeting minutes from recorded client and internal calls.
-It aims to streamline the process of summarizing key points, action items, and important discussions, allowing users to focus on the meeting itself rather than note-taking.
+It aims to streamline the process of summarising key points, action items, and important discussions, allowing users to focus on the meeting itself rather than note-taking.

 ## Features
-- **Automated Meeting Summaries:** Uses AI to transcribe and summarize meetings.
+- **Automated Meeting Summaries:** Uses AI to transcribe and summarise meetings.
 - **Action Item Extraction:** Identifies key tasks and responsibilities discussed during the meeting.
-- **Customizable Templates:** Offers flexible formatting for different types of meetings.
+- **Customisable Templates:** Offers flexible formatting for different types of meetings.
 - **Integration Options:** Planned integration with popular conferencing tools.
 - **Privacy and Compliance:** Ensures secure data handling and compliance with GDPR and data protection regulations.